dbader/schedule/docs/faq.rst

 It seems python can't find the schedule package.
 Let's check some common causes.

 Did you install schedule?
 If not, follow :doc:`installation`.
+Validate installation:

-If you installed using pip, validate the installation by running ``pip3 list | grep schedule``.
+* Did you install using pip?
+Run ``pip3 list | grep schedule``.
+* Did you install using apt?
+Run ``dpkg -l | grep python3-schedule``

+These should return

 Are you using the same Python version to install Schedule and execute your code?
 For example, if you installed schedule using a version of pip that uses Python 2, and your code runs in Python 3, the package won't be found.